Click to resize the text + -

 Basic Jail Training

-To register: Enrollment Form for Specialized Training
+To register: NLETC Forms Page (Scroll down to the Enrollment Form for Specialized Training.)

 Deadline for registering for Basic Jail Training is 30 days prior to the start of the session.